Requirements & Credit Information

 -

 Science: Ninth graders choose among General Methods, Methods, and Honors Methods after seeking a recommendation from their 8th grade science teacher.
 Ninth graders who plan to take Algebra 1 are permitted to take Methods in Science, but may find the course mathematically challenging.
 The recommended course for ninth graders who enroll in Geometry is Methods in Science.
 Honors Methods is a course for accelerated ninth graders in science and a concurrent enrollment in Geometry Honors or higher is required.
-Students may be asked to take a science placement test to aid in deciding the course where they are most likely to succeed.

 - Social Studies: All ninth graders are required to take Citizenship and World History.